grikdotnet/phpdocker/README.md

 The [Dockerfile](https://github.com/grikdotnet/phpdocker/blob/master/Dockerfile-php) is in a [Github repository](https://github.com/grikdotnet/phpdocker).

 Before using docker it is better to have the user and group ID inside the docker container synchronized with the user and group ID in your system.
-Check that www-data in your system has ID 33, and add yourself to the www-data group.
+Check www-data id in your system, and add yourself to the www-data group.
 ```
 $ id www-data
 uid=33(www-data) gid=33(www-data) groups=33(www-data)
 $ sudo usermod -a -G www-data $(whoami)
 ```
-The value 33 is hard-coded by the official docker image maintainers.
-It can be changed, but now I just assume it is synchronized.
+The value "33" is hard-coded by the official docker image maintainers.
+It does not matter and can be changed, just make sure it is synchronized to avoid permissions issues.
+Keep in mind that docker runs with the host filesystem.

 Usage: